MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 <a name="beginning-with-site_hadoop"></a>
 ###Beginning with site\_hadoop

-**Example**: the basic usage, core part neccessary for cesnet-hadoop:
+**Example**: the basic usage, core part necessary for cesnet-hadoop:

     class{'site_hadoop':
       stage => setup,